 According to Jeffrey F., he acquired pneumonia as a result of colonoscopy complications, which left his lungs permanently damaged.
 He also claimed to have suffered from long-term side effects such as:

 - Chronic fatigue

 He reported that his exhaustion had worsened to the point where he couldn't conduct strenuous physical activity anymore.
 He got a medical evaluation in January 2020, during which he ran on a treadmill.
 He couldn't keep going for more than two minutes.

 The evaluating doctor opined that Jeffrey F. suffers dysautonomia: a malfunction of nerves that regulate the heart's rhythm and other involuntary actions.
 According to Jeffrey F., the issue is a side effect of his pneumonia.
 The treating pulmonologist has recommended intravenous immunoglobulin therapy.

 How Can an Attorney Help With Your Investigation of a Medical Malpractice Case?

 Jeffrey F. recommends that when you go in for a medical procedure, you should make sure the medical personnel is competent and completely understands your medical history.
 Don't take anything for granted.
 You really should be interviewing them more than them interviewing you for the procedure.

-Have you been seriously injured as a result of a medical professional's negligence?
-Our Miami medical malpractice lawyer can assist you in investigating your case to hold negligent medical professionals accountable.
+Were you seriously injured as a result of a medical negligence?
+Our prominent Miami medical malpractice lawyer can assist in investigating your case to hold negligent medical professionals accountable.

 To know how to take the proper measures to build a legal case, you need the experience and insight of a Miami medical malpractice lawyer.